 My name is Laura Nardelli and I am one of the Co-Presidents of the Family Studies Undergraduate Council here at UConn!
-I am a sophomore majoring in Human Development and Family Studies and minoring in Sociology.
+I am a sophomore majoring in Human Development and Family Sciences and minoring in Sociology.
 After completing my undergrad degree I plan on continuing my education to become a School Counselor or a Social Worker.
 Here at UConn, I'm also involved in a sorority and a women's health and fitness organization.
 I'm grateful to be a member of FSUC because I have made so many friends with similar interests and passions to my own.
 I am proud to call myself a member of FSUC and I can't wait to see what the future holds for us!

 Abby Stepka: Vice President

 My name is Abby Stepka and I am the Vice President of the Family Studies Undergraduate Council.
 I am a sophomore here at UConn and my major is HDFS.
 In the future, I want to use my HDFS degree to go onto graduate school and eventually become a school counselor at a high school.
 In my free time I enjoy reading, hiking, spending time with my friends and family, and going to the beach!
 I love this club because it has brought me friendships that I probably would not have made otherwise.
 I’m looking forward to see what this club becomes as it continues to grow!

 My name is Valerie Girard and I am the Secretary of the Family Studies Undergraduate Council.
 I am a sophomore Psychological Sciences and Human Development & Family Sciences major, with a concentration in Early Childhood Development.
 My goal is to attend graduate school and become a certified Marriage and Family Therapist or clinical social worker in a children’s hospital.
 My favorite pastimes include listening to music, going to concerts, and spending time with family and friends.
 I love FSUC because it has given me the opportunity to make new friends and make connections I otherwise wouldn’t have!